nihaal-prasad/PyHider/README.md

         ----------
         imgFile: A string representing the location of a PNG file that contains an encoded message

-    encodePNG(encode:str, imgFile:str) -> <module 'PIL.Image' from '/usr/lib/python3/dist-packages/PIL/Image.py'>
+    encodePNG(plaintext:str, imgFile:str, encoding='utf-8') -> <module 'PIL.Image' from '/usr/lib/python3/dist-packages/PIL/Image.py'>
         Encodes a given message into the given PNG file using steganography.
 Returns a new PIL Image file with the message encoded into it.

         Parameters
         ----------
-        encode: The input string that will be encoded into the image
+        plaintext: The input string that will be encoded into the image
         imgFile: A string representing the location of a PNG file that will be used to encode the message
+        encoding: How the characters will be encoded in binary (default is 'utf-8', but 'ascii' or another common character encoding may also be used)